thevinter/thevinter.github.io/dm-guide.md

 ### Warlocks

-Warlocks are really similar to the second group of spellcasters I mentioned since they know a fixed amount of spells don't have to prepare them, but they work a bit differently.
+Warlocks are really similar to the second group of spellcasters I mentioned since they know a fixed amount of spells and don't have to prepare them, but they work a bit differently.
 Warlocks have a very small amount of slots, that recharges whenever they do a short rest, instead of a long one.
-Also their slots are always maxed out in regards to the spell level, and said level increases with character progression.
+Also their slots are always maxed out regarding the spell level, and said level increases with character progression.

 ### Rituals